ChicagoDave/policyimpact/README.md

 # Policy Impact Platform

 A comprehensive platform for publishing policy articles with rigorous research verification and editorial review processes.
+Will be launched on https://policyimpact.us in 2025.

 ## Overview